shaabhishek/whisper-transcribe/README.md

 ### Setting up your API Key

-You can set up your OpenAI API key in several ways:
+You can set up API keys in several ways.
+The application supports both OpenAI and Google Gemini APIs for transcription.

 1. **Using a .env file (recommended):**